-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Introduction 0 Points Does not provide any indication of the study.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Introduction 0 Points Does not provide any indication of the topic of the study.
 7 Points Alludes to the topic of the study.
 9 Points Explicitly states the topic of the study.
 10 Points Includes an engaging and creative opening that effectively draws the reader in and explicitly states the topic of the study.
 Intr 0 Points Does not articulate a rationale for undertaking the study.
-7 Points Articulates a rationale for undertaking the study that is confusing or unconvincing.
 9 Points Articulates an appropriate rationale for undertaking the study.
-10 Points Articulates an appropriate rationale for undertaking the study that draws on relevant research.
-Annotated Bibliography Literature 0 Points Accurately summarizes fewer than five total empirical studies related to the thesis research.
-14 Points Accurately summarizes at least five total empirical studies (from at least two topics) related to the thesis research.
-18 Points Accurately summarizes literature from at least eight total empirical studies (from three different topics) related to the research, and briefly explains how the studies relate to the thesis research.
+10 Points Articulates an appropriate rationale for undertaking the study that draws on relevant research. aph Literature 0 Points Accurately summarizes fewer than five total empirical studies related to the thesis research. least five total empirical studies (from at least two 18 Points Accurately summarizes literature from at least eight total empirical studies (from three different topics) related to the research, and briefly explains how the studies relate to the thesis research.
 20 Points Accurately summarizes and analyzes at least ten total empirical studies (from three different topics) related to the research, and briefly explains how the studies relate to the thesis research.

 Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Synthesis of Relevant Literature 0 Points Accurately synthesizes the information from fewer than two of the sources.
 7 Points Accurately synthesizing the information from at least four of the sources.
 9 Points Accurately synthesizes the information from at least six of the sources.
-10 Points Accurately synthesizes the information from at least eight of the sources and reiterates how it relates to the study. all references constitutes O Points Includes full references for all sources.
-References are less than 60% complete and correct. all sources.
-References are 9 Points Includes full references for all sources.
+10 Points Accurately synthesizes the information from at least eight of the sources and reiterates how it relates to the study.
+References (Failure to include all references constitutes plagiarism and will result in failure of the Honors Thesis.)
+0 Points Includes full references for all sources.
+References are less than 60% complete and correct.
+7 Points Includes full references for all sources.
+References are at least 60% complete and correct.
+9 Points Includes full references for all sources.
 References are at least 75% complete and correct.
 10 Points Includes full references for all sources.
 References are at least 90% complete and correct.
-Research 0 Points 14 Points 18 Points 20 Points Thesis Plan Methodology Provides an accurate description of fewer than two of the following: research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, analysis used for each data collection tool. description of two or three of the following: research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, analysis Provides an accurate description of four of the following: research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, analysis used for each data collection tool.
-Provides an accurate description of the research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, and analysis used for each data collection tool.
+Thesis Plan Research Methodology O Points Provides an accurate description of fewer than two of the following: research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, analysis used for each data collection tool. of the following: research design, participants (including demographic information), setting (including the community as well as the school, 18 Points Provides an accurate description of four of the following: research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, analysis used for each data collection tool.
+20 Points Provides an accurate description of the research design, participants (including demographic information), setting (including the community as well as the school, classroom, and/or research space where the study took place), design and administration of data collection tools, and analysis used for each data collection tool.